 We naturally feel anxious in solitude.
 As a social species, Homo Sapiens has conditioned its survival on belonging to a group.
 Time immemorial, human solitude meant death and the impossibility of reproduction.
 This fear is still deeply rooted in us, but it can be tamed.

 Solitude Is The Place Of Our Spiritual Transformation

-If you have an enlightened eye, you can see solitude as a springboard to your other, more spiritual self.
+If you have an enlightened eye, you can see solitude as a springboard to a more spiritual self.
 Solitude is an ordeal which, if overcome, can help you develop your cosmic self.
 The problem is that most of the time, we don’t see solitude as an opportunity.